 4. Khan Academy

 Stencyl helps kids learn to code without burdening them with too much technical jargon.
-It is a video-game development tool that allows users to create 2D video games for computers, mobile devices, and websites.
-Like Scratch, Stencyl is a building-block-style programming tool that allows users to create a simple game by dragging and dropping blocks of code, giving the child a good understanding of how coding works.
+It is a video-game development tool that allows kids to create 2D video games for computers, mobile devices, and websites.
+Like Scratch, Stencyl is a building-block-style programming tool that allows kids to create a simple game by dragging and dropping blocks of code, giving the child a good understanding of how coding works.

 6. Code Monster from Crunchzilla